gplepage/lsqfit/README.rst

 error propagation, and also for the creation of complicated multi-dimensional Gaussian distributions. (``gvar`` is  distributed separately.) ``lsqfit`` supports Bayesian priors for the fit parameters, with arbitrarily complicated multidimensional gaussian distributions.
-An tutorial on fitting is included in the documentation; documentation is in the ``doc/`` subdirectory — see ``doc/html/index.html`` (or online at <https://lsqfit.readthedocs.io>).
+A tutorial on fitting is included in the documentation; documentation is in the ``doc/`` subdirectory — see ``doc/html/index.html`` (or <https://lsqfit.readthedocs.io>).

 This code has been used on a laptop to fit functions of tens-to-thousands of parameters to tens-to-thousands of pieces of data.
 The use of